Skip to main content

 .AddConsole());

-ConfigureSTXServices registers STX.GeoComply and STX.GeoLocation internally.
-For trading bots running server-side, the default behavior is usually what you want — the geolocation token is fetched lazily and cached.
-If you’re embedding the SDK in a client app (desktop, mobile), integrate with GeoComply’s SDK per their docs.
+ConfigureSTXServices registers STXGeoLocationBackgroundService internally.
+For server-side trading bots the default behavior is what you want — the geolocation token is fetched lazily and cached in the background.
+If you embed the SDK in a desktop or mobile client app, integrate with GeoComply’s native SDK per their documentation before calling LoginAsync.